Euchelus

 Euchelus is a genus of sea snails, marine gastropod mollusks in the family Chilodontaidae (formerly in the family Trochidae).

 Description

 The umbilicate or imperforate shell has a globose-turbinate shape.
 It is umbilicate or imperforate.
 The whorls are rounded and with spirally granose revolving ribs.
 The aperture is subcircular.
 The outer lip is thickened, and crenulate within.
 The columella shows a central tooth or a notch at the base.
 The operculum has few whorls that are rapidly increasing.

 Distribution

-This marine species occur in the Indo-Pacific.
+These marine species occur in the Indo-Pacific.

 Species

 Species within the genus Euchelus include: